 The Basics of the New Code

 One of the first aspects to recognize is that this new building code mandate only applies to residential buildings under 3 stories tall.
-Additionally, the solar mandate will be climate-zone specific and based on the floor area of the dwelling unit.
+Additionally, the solar mandate will be climate-zone specific.
+This is also based on the floor area of the dwelling unit.
 The solar PV system must then be sized to net out the annual kilowatt-hour energy usage of the dwelling.
-Common areas in multifamily units are not calculated into this equation.
-In addition, the solar standard encourages demand-responsive technologies, including battery storage and heat pump water heaters as well as improvements to the buildings thermal envelope through high-performance attics, walls, and windows.
+Common areas in multifamily units are not calculated in this equation.
+In addition, the solar standard encourages demand-responsive technologies.
+Including battery storage and heat pump water heaters as well as improvements to the building’s thermal envelope.
+This is accomplished through high-performance attics, walls, and windows.

-The 2019 code was developed based on a mixed-fuel home, meaning the homes are still going to be dependent on some level of natural gas.
+The 2019 code was developed based on a mixed-fuel home.
+This means the homes are still going to be dependent on some level of natural gas.
 This suggests that the building mandate does not demand that all homes become 100% dependent on clean energy.
-It also means that if a homeowner decides to purchase an EV car and charger or purely increases their electrical energy usage, they do not need to install more panels.
-The minimum required by code will be installed at time of purchase.
-A homeowner could always make the choice to install more panels to become more dependent on green energy or to control other rising energy costs, but it would not be legally imperative to do so.
+It also means that if a homeowner decides to purchase an EV car and charger or purely increase their electrical energy usage, they do not need to install more panels.
+The minimum required by code will be installed at the time of purchase.
+A homeowner could always make the choice to install more panels to become more dependent on green energy.
+Also, to control other rising energy costs, it would not be legally imperative to do so.

 City or Municipal Mandates Along With California State Mandates